-In the case of a student without lawful immigration status, the filing of an affidavit that the student has filed an application to legalize his/her immigration status or will file an application as soon as he/she is eligible to do so.
+In the case of a undocumented person, the filing of an affidavit that the student has filed an application to legalize his/her/their immigration status or will file an application as soon as he/she/they is eligible to do so.

 Documents and information obtained in implementing this exemption are confidential.

-Pursuant to AB 2364 (Holden, Chapter 299, Statutes of 2016; Ed.
+Not in CCLC, GCCCD added: Pursuant to AB 2364 (Holden, Chapter 299, Statutes of 2016; Ed.
 Code, § 76140) and effective January 1, 2017, a district must exempt all qualifying nonresident special “part-time” students (other than those with a non-immigrant status, such as those present in the United States on a B Visitor Visa*) from the nonresident tuition fee and expressly allows districts to report their attendance as resident FTES for apportionment purposes.

 The initial residency classification will be made at the time the student applies for admission.
-Students may file residency questionnaire forms no later than the second week of the semester to request a review of their residency status.
+Students may file residency questionnaire forms through the third week of the semester to request a review of their residency status.
 Final residency determination is made by the Office of Admissions and Records.
 Students may appeal the decision.

 Enrollment in only Distance Education Courses